aagricola/17-IA1/week-1_Intro/README.md

 We will use this today, but next week we will work directly from Atom (or your editor of choice).

-[Let's go ahead and download Atom](https://atom.io/) You may want to go to preferences and install:
+[Let's go ahead and download Atom](https://atom.io/)
-- prettier
-- Dev Live Reload
-- p5xjs
-- any other themes or packages that strike your fancy

 ## Assignment 1: Partner Portrait